 Mileage Recordkeeping: Maintain a detailed trip log of actual mileage for campaign related travel that provides dates, miles driven, destination and purpose.
 (Rule 351 IAC 4.25(1).)

 Mileage rate: Rate “not to exceed the current rate of reimbursement allowed under the standard mileage rate method for computation of business expenses pursuant to the Internal Revenue Code.”
 (Iowa Code section 68A.302(2)“e”.)
-Effective January 1, 2014, the standard IRS mileage rates for the use of a car (including vans, pickups or panel trucks) is 56 cents per mile.
+Effective January 1, 2015, the standard IRS mileage rates for the use of a car (including vans, pickups or panel trucks) is 57.5 cents per mile, up from 56 cents in 2014.
 Note also that when travel is done in one year and reimbursed in another year when the IRS has a different reimbursement rate, the rate to be used is for the year that the campaign travel was actually done.
 (IECDB Advisory Opinion 2001-15.)

 Mileage Reimbursed within reporting period: If the mileage reimbursement is made during the reporting period the mileage expenses were incurred, the reimbursement is disclosed on Schedule B (Monetary Expenditures) as, for example, “mileage reimbursement – 150 miles @ 51 cents per mile.”
 The schedule would also show the date the reimbursement was paid and the total amount of the reimbursement.